 Those who enjoy star gazing should appreciate Adler Planetarium, which is located on the Chicago Museum Campus along with the Field Museum and Shedd Aquarium.
 Just note that while the space science exhibitions are free during "discount days," the museum's sky shows are not.

-Illinois teachers (pre-K through 12) and active military personnel receive free general admission; students and seniors (with ID) receive $2 off; Chicago residents, with proof of residency, also receive discounts on admission.
+Illinois teachers (pre-K through 12) and active military personnel receive free general admission; students and seniors (with ID) receive a discount; Chicago residents, with proof of residency, also receive discounts on admission.

 02 of 10